REALSTEVEIG/EAZI-PAY/README.md

         require('./watchtypedefs');
         }
     ```
+In development the file responsible for the automatic updates is `./graphql-service/watchtypedefs.js`.
+In production, the file responsible for the automatic updates is `./.github/workflows/ci/cd.yml`.

 ### Continuous Integration and Deployment (CI/CD)
 The project is set up for continuous integration and deployment (CI/CD) using GitHub Actions.
 Deployment to a production environment is triggered automatically when changes are pushed to the main branch.